 The wood composition entirely affects the natural timbre of the drums.
 When a drum is hit with applied force, the drum resonates more, allowing the sound to open up with more clarity.
 Thus, the natural, individual tone of the wood has freedom to sing when the drum is struck with authority.

 To summarise, these reasons I have provided are evidence as to why you should practice the drums with greater power and clarity.
-But it is also essential to practice with consistency and precision to execute an outstanding percussive display.
+But it is also essential to practice with consistency and precision.
 I recommend focusing on practicing single stroke rolls, double stroke rolls, paradiddles and flams to begin with to a metronome on a snare or practice pad to develop greater control and power on the drums.